Thom-P/netrisk-serve/README.md

 ### FTP accounts

 The _Manage FTP accounts_ page allows you to create a login and password for every station.
-These credentials should be included in the station's config files to allow FTP connection.
+These credentials should be included in the Netrisk station's config files to allow FTP connection.
 Any account can also be deleted to revoke further data upload to the server.

 ### Station XML files